The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Next-Generation Matrix for Petri Nets

-The disease free equilibrium (DFE) for a system with $L$ places is defined as ($P_1^*,....,P_L^*$), the state at which the system remains absent of the disease.
-For the Petri nets the DFE can be found by first setting the token level of all infected places to zero.
-Then, the arc weights of arcs into and out of a given non-infected place $P_i$ are summed, with the the arc weights of arcs going out of $P_i$ being multiplied by -1.
+The disease free equilibrium (DFE) for a system with $L$ places is defined as ($P_1^*,\ldots, P_L^*$), the state at which the system remains free of the disease.
+For the Petri Nets, the DFE can be found by first setting the token level of all infected places to zero.
+Then, the arc weights of arcs into and out of a given non-infected place $P_i$ are summed, with the arc weights of arcs going out of $P_i$ being multiplied by $-$1.
 The resulting expression from these steps is then set to zero.
-From here, a system of equations is formed that can be solved for $P_1^*,....,P_L^*$.
-Additionally, the total population, usually denoted as $N$, is defined as $\mathcal{N}+\epsilon$, where $\mathcal{N}$ is the summation of tokens in all places, and $\epsilon$ is the error from rounding in a discrete token level Petri net.
-In a continuous token level Petri net $\epsilon=0$.
-The difference in total population between $N$ and $\mathcal{N}+\epsilon$ comes into play when doing actual simulations of models not when finding $R_0$ using NGMPN method.
+From here, a system of equations is formed that can be solved for $P_1^*,\ldots, P_L^*$.
+Additionally, the total population, usually denoted as $N$, is defined as $\mathcal{N}+\epsilon$, where $\mathcal{N}$ is the summation of tokens in all places, and $\epsilon$ is the error from rounding in a discrete token level Petri Net.
+In a continuous token level Petri Net, $\epsilon=0$.
+The difference in total population between $N$ and $\mathcal{N}+\epsilon$ becomes relevant when performing actual simulations of models, rather than when finding $R_0$ using the NGMPN method.
 From here, a system of equations is formed where the DFE token levels labeled for each non-infected place can be solved for.

 Once these $\mathcal{F}_i(x)$, $\mathcal{V}_i(x)$, and DFE values are obtained, they are then converted into the respective $F$ (the transmission matrix) and $V$ (the transition matrix) Jacobian matrix by finding the rate of change with respect to $I_1$ for column one, $I_2$ for column two, $\cdots$, $I_T$ for column $T$, at the DFE, for the respective arc weights defined as functions.
-Note that Petri nets can be in discrete or continuous time.
+Note that Petri Nets can be in discrete or continuous time.
 Thus, the rate of change would be the difference quotient or derivative, respectively.

-Then, using the Petri net based $F$ and $V$ values, the same Next-Generation Matrix steps of finding the inverse of $V$ and finding the dominant eigenvalues of $FV^{-1}$ can be done to find the Petri net $R_0$.
-If the values of $F, V $ and the DFE of two systems are equal, then the resulting $R_0$ values are equal.
-However, the way that parameters interact within an ODE model and a PN model are different.
-We will show the process in detail with various examples with different functionality.
+Then, using the Petri Net-based $F$ and $V$ values, the same Next-Generation Matrix steps of finding the inverse of $V$ and finding the dominant eigenvalues of $FV^{-1}$ can be done to find the Petri Net $R_0$.
+If the values of $F, V$, and the DFE of two systems are equal, then the resulting $R_0$ values are equal.
+However, the way parameters interact within an ODE model and a PN model differ.
+We will demonstrate the process in detail, providing various examples with different functionalities.